 Upright bikes mean it’s generally easier to work your thighs and glutes than it would be on a recumbent bike.
 It’s mostly due to the back support on recumbent bikes and how the upright also allows you to stand and peddle if you choose to.
 On the one hand, it’s good for giving a wider range of movements to enable the most comfortable knee movements; however, this could also lead to long-term damage because of the increased stress on the joints.
 There are both sides to consider with an upright.

 Recumbent bikes tend to be the better choice.
 Because of the reclined position and the larger seat, and the pedals being in front of you rather than below, you are much more supported.
 No weight is on your legs.
-That's a huge plus.
-This means that there is less impact on the knees and would be better in long-term situations if the exercise is regularly performed.
-It has to be a long term habit of being healthy.
+That’s a huge plus.
+This means that there is less impact on the knees, and it would be better in long-term situations if the exercise is regularly performed.
+It has to be a long-term habit of being healthy.

 Before beginning any exercise or nutrition program, consult your physician, doctor or other professional.
 This is especially important for individuals over the age of 35 or persons with pre-existing health problems.
 Exercise.co.uk assumes no responsibility for personal injury or property damage sustained using our advice.